ddasilva/dasilva-invariants/docs/index.rst

 Installing the Dependencies
 ----------------------
-To use this module, install the conda environment file (or copy it into your own), and use pip to install the module.
+To use this module, install the conda environment file (or copy it into your own), which will also install the module.
 The ability to compile fortran files is required.

 .. code::

    $ conda env create -f environment.yml
    $ conda activate dasilva-invariants
-   $ pip install .

 At a Glance
 -----------